NeutronCinema/Cinema/docs/source/prompt/usersmanual/geometry.rst

 Parameters
 ^^^^^^^^^^^^
-.. table:: Parameters for definition of Arbitrary_trapezoid
+.. table:: Parameters for defining an arbitrary_trapezoid

  ============= ==========================
   Parameters    Descriptions